lostcarpark/conclar/public/info.md

-# Glasgow 2024, a Worldcon for Our Futures
+# Programme grids

-This page will have info abou the con.
+We are working on making PDFs of the printable programme grids available here.

-Maps, opening times, links, etc.
+They will also be available form the info desk at the convention.